federicobond/primer/doc/report.md

 We found out that implementing a programming language on top of the JVM is both approachable and fun.
 The supporting libraries are mature and provide useful abstractions for simplifying the work.

-We learned about JVM internals that are rarely exposed most Java programmer and gained a better understanding of the Java platform.
+We learned about JVM internals that are rarely exposed to most Java programmers and gained a better understanding of the Java platform.